duckietown/docs-AIDO/book/AIDO/31_task_embodied_strategies/35_ros_baseline.md

 `Dockerfile`: You will notice a good portion of code that's commented out.
 To add your nodes to the `catkin_ws`, follow the commented out instructions, paying close attention to which lines you should and should not be removing.
 We use something called [overlayed ROS workspaces](http://wiki.ros.org/catkin/Tutorials/workspace_overlaying), to make sure that your code (which most likely depends on the Duckietown ROS stack in some way) can find all of its dependencies.

 `dt_dependent_node`: A simple, toy example of how to build a node that has a dependency with the current stack.
-You can use this as a model to build and add your own ROS nodes, making sure to edit the CMakeLists.txt (inside of your node, for dependencies + building things like msgs & services) and the Dockerfile to ensure your files and folders get copied into the catkin_ws/src directory before you build with catkin_make.
+You can use this as a model to build and add your own ROS nodes, making sure to edit the CMakeLists.txt (inside of your node, for dependencies + building things like msgs and services) and the Dockerfile to ensure your files and folders get copied into the `catkin_ws/src` directory before you build with `catkin_make`.

 `lf_slim.launch`: A launch file that launches the whole lane following stack, but at the bottom, commented out, has the code to launch our simple test node.
 It launches nodes just the way you normally might in ROS, and because our workspaces are overlayed, will be able to find code or nodes in both your new workspace, as well as the old one.